ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## "Exported" vs. "local" variables
 >
 > Variables can be "exported" so they will be inherited by any new
-> child process (e.g. when you start a new command in a shell).
+> child process (e.g., when you run a new command in a shell).
 Otherwise,
-> the variable will be "local," and will not be inherited by child processes.
+> the variable will be "local", and will not be inherited by child processes.
 >
 > 1. How can you determine if a variable was exported or not?
 > 2. How do you produce a list of all local environments (present in your shell but